hyperflow-wms/hyperflow/examples/CollectionsExample/README.md

-# Using "count" control signal to produce and consume collections of elements (signals)
+# "Count" control signal and collections

+This example demonstrates how to use the "count" control signal to produce and consume collections of elements (signals).
 This workflow has 3 processes:
 - Proc1 randomly produces a collection of 0-3 elements.
 - Proc2 processes these elements one by one.
 - Proc3 consumes all elements produced by Proc2 as a single collection.